rikonaka/pistol-rs/README.md

 The reason for adding this option is that when I was doing performance testing, I found that when performing port detection on a large scale, `libpnet` would have some unexpected problems.
 For example, on the timeline, the received packet appeared before the sent packet, causing the program to be unable to correctly match the data packets, resulting in some ports being open but `pistol` showing them as not open.

 So when you don't need a large-scale and wide-range scanning operation, you can use `libpnet` as the underlying layer, and `libpnet` does not require any additional software to be installed on the Linux system.
-However, when you need a high-performance and stable result, it is best to use the `libpcap` option as the underlying layer.
+However, when you need a high-performance and stable result, it is best to use the `libpcap` option as the underlying layer, but this requires you to install the `libpcap` library in your system in advance.

 ## New Architecture